Welcome to today's edition of the Rush 24-7 podcast.

 The same thing Christie wanted to do.

-Governor Paul LePage said he would try to force the nurse, KC Hiccox, to abide by Maine's Ebola quarantine.
+Governor Paul LePage said he would try to force the nurse, KC Hickox, to abide by Maine's Ebola quarantine.

-But she's out there saying, Nope, I got my ACLLU lawyers, and I will sue everybody in sight if I have to.
+What she's out there saying, nope, I got my ACLLU lawyers, and I will sue everybody in sight if I have to.

 You can't make me.